dotnet/sdk/docs/3rd-party-analyzers.md

 ## How to configure analyzer severity

 The options specified in .editorconfig files are recognized by the pattern `dotnet_diagnostic.<diagnostic-id>.severity = <value>`. `<diagnostic-id>` represents the diagnostic ID matched by the compiler, case-insensitively, to be configured. `<value>` must be one of the following: error, warn, info, hidden, suppress.
+Please read the [Code Analysis documentation](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-options#severity-level) for more details.

 *Example:*